 This is an audit that looks at a specific issue (area or item) in a specific period (one return period, that is; one month, one year, etc., as the case maybe).
 These audits are initiated through credibility parameters and can be added as recommended cases.

-c) Credibility check
+PTT assessments and PAYE refunds are also considered as issue audits c) Credibility check d) Refund audit e) De-registration audit